Top Ten Fool's Gold: The Overrated Part 3 Casablanca

 The title refers to the Moroccan city which during the Second World War before the U.S. became involved, is mainly overseen by the German-controlled Vichy Government of France.
 Casablanca provides a gateway for those fleeing the Nazi encroachment but at a price.
 These individuals and those who prey on them, all seem to wind up at "Rick's Café Américain."
 The film’s opening explains this by way of a brilliant montage sequence directed by none other than Don 'Dirty Harry' Siegel.
-Then it’s on to the various inhabitants of the city (dozens of speaking parts with hundreds of extras) who comprise an assortment of thieves, refugees, employees of Rick's, French, German, and Italian Government officials.
+Then it’s on to the various inhabitants of the city (dozens of speaking parts with hundreds of extras) who comprise an assortment of thieves, refugees, employees of Rick's, French, German and Italian Government officials.
 Some of these roles are cast with distinguished supporting actors but all of them unfortunately act as stereotypes.
-The filmmakers abandon some of these supporting characters soon after we observe their desperate attempts to leave Morocco, like Peter Lorre's Ugarte killed early on or the couple Rick helps buy their way out of the country in his gambling parlour.
-Others are marginalised like Madeleine Lebeau's Yvonne, Rick's discarded lover whose role was significantly whittled down to insignificance after numerous script re-writes or Sydney Greenstreet’s competing club owner who’s given so little to do that anyone could have played his part.
+The filmmakers abandon some of these secondary characters soon after we observe their desperate attempts to leave Morocco, like Peter Lorre's Ugarte killed early on or the couple Rick helps buy their way out of the country in his gambling parlour.
+Others are marginalised such as Madeleine Lebeau's Yvonne, Rick's discarded lover whose role was significantly whittled down to insignificance after numerous script re-writes or Sydney Greenstreet’s competing club owner who’s given so little to do that anyone could have played his part.
 Even Claude Rains’ Captain Renault despite some suggestively ostentatious words of admiration for Rick, repeatedly behaves like an unscrupulous corrupt opportunist, nothing more.
 Since these mini-dramas are played out at the cafe, the various calamities that ensue are dealt with assuredly by proprietor Rick Blaine (Humphrey Bogart).... that is until she walks in.

-"She" is Ilsa Lund, played by Ingrid Bergman who here expresses more heartfelt emotion with her eyes than most other actresses have using their whole body.
+"She" is Ilsa Lund, played by Ingrid Bergman who here expresses more heartfelt emotion with her eyes than most other actresses do using their whole body.
 Ilsa was Rick's former lover who reluctantly left him in Paris after she found out that her husband Victor Lazlo, a Czech resistance leader, was not killed by the Nazis as she had believed.
 Ilsa benefits most from Bergman's skilfully emotive performance since on closer inspection this character's most formidable and lasting impression is one of simple confusion.* Victor Lazlo represents one of the most virtuous and noble archetypes ever seen on celluloid, always ready to personally sacrifice for a cause or another, without a speck of grey within and is portrayed by a suitably dignified Paul Henreid.